kumokuenchan/golang-clean-architecture/README.md

 # Clean Architecture Go CRUD Sample

 A complete implementation of Clean Architecture principles in Go for CRUD operations.
-This project demonstrates how to structure a Go application following Robert C. Martin's Clean Architecture pattern.
+This project demonstrates how to structure a Go application following Robert C. Martin's Clean Architecture pattern with modern tooling including OpenAPI specification, Docker containerization, and jinzhu/copier for object mapping.

 ## 🏗️ Architecture Overview